 /god- Toggles “god mode” invincibility

-Our online server presence is the center of how we manage our community, and how our players can learn new information and collaborate even further than just in-game.
+Our online server presence is the primary way in which we manage our community.
+Through our web presence, players can learn new information and collaborate more than just what’s available in-game.
 The various services we offer are designed to bring our players closer together.

 The server’s homepage is where everyone comes when opening